In the early 1960s, then-Attorney General Robert F. Kennedy painted a promising picture for African Americans.

 Apocryphal or not, the younger brother of President John F. Kennedy went on to say that prejudice existed, and probably would continue to.

-That status quo changed on Tuesday, when Barack Obama became the 44th president of the United States, and the first African American.
+That status quo changed in 2008 when Barack Obama became the 44th president of the United States, and the first African American.

-“I stand here today,” Obama said, “humbled by the task before us, grateful for the trust you have bestowed, mindful of the sacrifices borne by our ancestors.”
+“I stand here today,” Obama said at the time, “humbled by the task before us, grateful for the trust you have bestowed, mindful of the sacrifices borne by our ancestors.”